 45th Street between Seventh and Eighth Avenues

-If you must have an indoor sit-down meal, try the Times Square location of this famous Brooklyn restaurant.
+If you must have an indoor sit-down meal, try the Times Square location of this famous Brooklyn restaurant, my favorite family-friendly Times Square restaurant.
 Yes, the legendary cheesecake is great, but so are the potato pancakes, burgers, brisket, even the salads.
 The wait is often long, and reservations aren't accepted for small parties.
 If you just need a snack, hit Junior's bakery right next door, which sells desserts and offers limited outdoor seating.

 7. Play games at Dave & Buster's

 234 West 42nd Street between Seventh and Eighth Avenues